MahdiFahmideh/MLSAC/README.md

 iii) MLSAC is a metamodel based approach that facilitates the maintenance and consistent inter-changeability of evolving methods that can be fur-ther reused in multiple reengineering scenarios. iv) MLSAC constitutes a collection of validated and commonly grounded platform independent meth-od fragments that can be incorporated and se-quenced to run alongside conventional (reengineering) software process development to extend their capability for the reengineering to the cloud.
 A method engineer can use MLSAC as guidance/checklist to ensure that necessary steps are conducted in the transition to the cloud.

 Installation: The technologies used for the implementation of the prototype includes Microsoft .Net Framework 2015, C# programming language, and Microsoft Access Database.
 To edit the source code or execute the prototype system these technologies need to be installed.

-Usage: We have provided a case study scenario showing interactive forms of MLSAC protoype system to create and maintain a reengineernig method.
+Usage: We have provided a case study scenario (file name Using MLSAC - Case study 1.pdf in the root directoy) showing interactive forms of MLSAC protoype system to create and maintain a reengineernig method.
-The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
-After download, you need to unzip files "WindowsFormsApplication1.7z" and ".vs.7z" on your computer.
+In the case of a need to get access source code and modify it, it is needed to unzip files "WindowsFormsApplication1.7z" and ".vs.7z" on the computer.

-Contributing: Larger projects often have sections on contributing to their project, in which contribution instructions are outlined.
-Sometimes, this is a separate file.
-If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
-To learn more about how to help others contribute, check out the guide for setting guidelines for repository contributors.

-Credits: Include a section for credits in order to highlight and link to the authors of your project.

-License: Finally, include a section for the license of your project.
-For more information on choosing a license, check out GitHub’s
+License: MLSAC project is open source.
+Other method engineers or software team can download and improve the MLSAC system.